RoyalGr4pe/base-shadcn-org-template/README.md

 ### Stripe Integration

-The template includes:
+**Organization-Level Billing:**
+- Stripe customers are created **per organization**, not per user
-- Customer creation during onboarding
+- Customer creation happens during organization setup
+- Organization owners manage subscriptions
 - Pricing table integration with theme support
-- Billing management in settings
+- Billing management in organization settings
+- Multiple users in an organization share the same subscription
 - See [src/services/stripe/](src/services/stripe/) for implementation

+**Key Difference from Base Template:**
+In the base template, each user has their own Stripe customer.
+In this template, the **organization** is the Stripe customer, enabling team-based billing.

 ### Theme Support